ngerritsen/wecodetheweb-hexo/source/_posts/2016-01-23-handling-async-in-redux-with-sagas.md

 ## A Saga

-[Redux-saga](https://github.com/yelouafi/redux-saga) has a real nice solution for this issue.
+[Redux-saga](https://github.com/yelouafi/redux-saga) has a really nice solution for this issue.
 It separates the async logic from the action by putting it into '_Sagas_'.
 Sagas can be seen as little stories that _describe_ the _behaviour_ of one or more Actions.

 Sagas work like daemons that run in the background.
 Redux-saga's '_sagaMiddleware_' runs and controls these Sagas.
 The Sagas themselves are ES6 _generator functions_, this allows redux-saga to have control over every single step the Saga does.